-The Casualty and Professional Lines unit of our Argo Insurance division underwrites on behalf of Argo Re and is managed from Bermuda.
+The Casualty and Professional Lines unit of our Argo Insurance division is managed from Bermuda.
 This unit serves the needs of global clients for coverage in the following lines: general and products liability, directors and officer's liability, errors and omissions liability and employment practices liability.